A winter view of Santiago de Chile with the Andes Range in the background |

 How to Get to Santiago de Chile

-- By air: The Comodoro Arturo Merino Benítez International Airport, located 17 km from the national capital, connects with the main cities of the country, meets the highest international safety standards, and is the most important point of arrival for international passengers.
-The air terminal has been operating since 1967, but with the inauguration of the new international terminal in February 2022, it has become one of the largest and most modern in Latin America.
-This sustainable project considered the reduction of environmental impact, the generation of electric energy through photovoltaic panels, the recovery of heat generated by computer equipment for reuse in heating systems, anti-seismic technology, and more.
+- By Air: Comodoro Arturo Merino Benitez International Airport, located 17 km from the capital, connects to the main cities of the country.
+It meets the highest international safety standards and is the primary arrival point for international passengers.
+In operation since 1967, the airport became one of the largest and most modern in Latin America with the inauguration of its new international terminal in February 2022.
+This sustainable project incorporates features such as reduced environmental impact, the generation of electricity through photovoltaic panels, the recovery of heat generated by computer equipment for reuse in heating systems, anti-seismic technology, and more.

-Regarding surface transportation, the most common means of transport are the buses of the Red Metropolitana de Movilidad (buses also called "micros"), taxis and colectivos (black similar to taxis but with a pre-established route).
+Regarding surface transportation, the most common means are the buses of the Red Metropolitana de Movilidad (also known as "micros"), taxis, and colectivos (black cars similar to taxis, but with a pre-established route).
 Below is a list of the best places to visit in Santiago de Chile.

 Palacio de La Moneda

-The palace, in the Italian neoclassical style, is also known as La Casa de Toesca (Toesca's House) in memory of its designer, Joaquín Toesca.
-Inaugurated in 1805, this building was originally where coins were minted, hence its name.
-The Palacio de La Moneda is open to the public every year on the "Day of Cultural Heritage", celebrated on the last Sunday in May, when the most important buildings in the country's history and culture are opened to visitors.
+Designed by Joaquín Toesca in the Italian neoclassical style, the palace is also referred to as La Casa de Toesca (Toesca's House) in honor of its architect.
+Inaugurated in 1805, it was initially used as the country's mint, which inspired its name.
+Today, the Palacio de La Moneda opens its doors to the public annually on the "Day of Cultural Heritage," celebrated on the last Sunday of May.
+On this day, visitors can explore some of the most significant historical and cultural sites in Chile.

 Plaza de la Constitucion